santogioia-scandit/data-capture-documentation/docs/sdks/flutter/add-sdk.md

 ## Prerequisites

 - The latest stable version of the Flutter SDK (for example through the latest Android Studio).
-- A project with minimum iOS deployment target of 13.0 or higher.
-Or an Android project with target SDK version 23 (Android 6, Marshmallow) or higher, and Kotlin 1.7.21 or higher.
+- A project with minimum iOS deployment target of 13.0 or higher; Or an Android project with target SDK version 23 (Android 6, Marshmallow) or higher, and Kotlin 1.7.21 or higher.
 - A valid Scandit Data Capture SDK license key.
 You can sign up for a free [test account](https://ssl.scandit.com/dashboard/sign-up?p=test&utm%5Fsource=documentation).

 :::note